Definition of permafrost

 The next thing is the closure of the area as shown in the photos and said email.
 In the following, the parking lot is repaired by filling the sink-whole and repaving the area.
 However, depending on the size of the permafrost lens underneath, it is just a matter of time when the next permafrost damage will occur due to heat conduction into the ground.

 Thus, why didn’t the area collapse with the natural vegetation?
-I don’t know whether it didn’t and couldn’t find any information about it.
+I don’t know whether it didn’t and couldn’t find any information about it whether this area was a sinkwhole before.
 However, in general, the shadows of trees reduce the potential heating of the ground.
 You surely have experienced as a kid when running around bare feet that grass doesn’t get as hot as pavement.
 For these reasons, the heat from sunshine does not penetrate so deep into the ground by conduction as it does under the same sunshine conditions in the paved parking lot.

 Of course, you can find places where a permafrost lens collapsed in a hot summer underneath vegetated areas as well (see photo above).
-These sink-wholes are the reason why many lawns in the Fairbanks area are not plain as the lawn in a German soccer stadium, but bumpy up and down.
+These sink-wholes are the reason why many lawns in the Fairbanks area are not plain as the lawn in a German soccer stadium, but bumpy up and down like a test and practice path for mountain bikers.

 Aren’t these sink-wholes amazing?
 What damages does nature cause to constructions in the area you live?
 Let me know, I am curious.